HLPP vs Term Insurance: Which is Better for Home Loans | PolicyX

 What is HLPP?

-HLPP is a risk-mitigating tool, under which the outstanding home loan amount will be covered if the owner of the house passes away unexpectedly.
-This plan offers protection to the family members of the borrowers from the burden of paying the remaining loan amount.
-The risk cover will be equal to the outstanding loan amount and will reduce as the loan reduces, which is called the reducing balance principle.
+An HLPP is a risk-mitigating tool that covers the outstanding home loan amount if the homeowner passes away unexpectedly.
+This plan protects the borrower's family from the burden of repaying the remaining loan.
+The risk cover is equal to the outstanding loan amount and reduces as the loan decreases, following the reducing balance principle.

-A term plan is a life insurance product, which provides financial coverage to the insured for a specific period covered by him, without any profit component.
-This plan provides financial compensation to the family of the insured in case of his unexpected passing away.
-These plans are basic and affordable, and a policyholder can take a larger cover at a lower premium.
+A term plan is a life insurance product that provides financial coverage to the insured for a specific period without any profit component.
+It offers financial compensation to the insured's family in case of their unexpected demise.
+These plans are basic, affordable, and allow policyholders to secure a larger cover at a lower premium.

 1. Type of Cover

-As the name suggests, an HLPP will only cover your home loan, and hence if the insured dies, the amount can only be used for clearing his outstanding loan amount.
-On the other hand, in the case of term plans, the death benefit can be used for any of the family and is not restricted to any liabilities of the insured.
-In the case of HLPP, there is no option for portability and the plan cannot be switched to another lender.
+As the name suggests, an HLPP specifically covers your home loan.
+If the insured dies, the payout can only be used to clear the outstanding loan amount.
+In contrast, with a term plan, the death benefit can be used by the family for any purpose and is not restricted to the insured's liabilities.
+HLPPs also lack portability, meaning the plan cannot be switched to another lender.

 2. Premium

-Another advantage of term insurance is that the cover and the premium can be modified during the policy term.
-However, since the premium for HLPP is already paid, the cover cannot be modified.
-Hence, if an individual increase his home loan tenure, the policy tenure will remain the same, thus leaving the extended home loan tenure exposed to risks.
-In case the individual decides to foreclose the HLPP, the one-time premium amount will not be refunded.
+Another advantage of term insurance is the flexibility to modify the cover and premium during the policy term.
+However, since the HLPP premium is paid upfront, the cover cannot be modified.
+If an individual extends their home loan tenure, the HLPP policy tenure remains the same, leaving the extended loan period exposed to risks.
+Furthermore, if the individual decides to foreclose the HLPP, the one-time premium amount will not be refunded.

 3. Life Cover

-A term plan provides life cover to the insured and his family, irrespective of the number of liabilities owed.
-If the insured dies, the family is eligible to get the sum assured, and can then use it for clearing all the liabilities and caring for their family needs.
-However, an HLPP is directly related to the sanctioned home loan amount, and changes as per the loan amount.
-If the insured pays off the loan, or the amount gets reduced over some time of the loan, the risk cover reduces and becomes zero (once the loan is fully paid).
-Hence, families who want a life cover will prefer term plans.
+A term plan provides life cover to the insured and their family, regardless of the number of liabilities.
+If the insured dies, the family is eligible to receive the sum assured, which can then be used to clear all liabilities and meet their family's needs.
+An HLPP, however, is directly tied to the sanctioned home loan amount and changes as the loan amount fluctuates.
+If the insured pays off the loan, or the amount reduces over time, the risk cover decreases and becomes zero once the loan is fully paid.
+Therefore, families seeking comprehensive life cover often prefer term plans.

-Both term plans and HLPP come with add-on benefits that cover terminal illnesses, unemployment, disabilities, etc. Many plans also provide cover for diseases such as cancer, cardiac issues, etc. However, HLPP also provides cover for the first 3-6 months of home loan EMI payments, which makes them preferable for home loan buyers.
-However, the cost of adding these covers will differ, and hence a careful comparison must be done before availing of these add-on benefits.
+Both term plans and HLPPs offer add-on benefits covering terminal illnesses, unemployment, disabilities, and specific diseases like cancer or cardiac issues.
+HLPPs also provide cover for the first 3-6 months of home loan EMI payments, which can be appealing to home loan buyers.
+However, the cost of adding these covers varies, necessitating a careful comparison before opting for them.

 Conclusion

-HLPP is a preferred choice for lenders as it keeps their disbursed amount secured.
-Due to this reason, most lenders push HLPP to their customers even though it is not a compulsory option.
-Also, with an HLPP, the lender’s chances of incurring bad debts are reduced significantly.
-When applying for home loans, lenders often assess the creditworthiness of the individual, and hence opting for an HLPP often increases the chances of loan sanction or approval.
+HLPPs are often preferred by lenders as they secure the disbursed loan amount.
+For this reason, most lenders encourage customers to opt for HLPPs, even though they are not compulsory.
+An HLPP significantly reduces the lender's chances of incurring bad debts.
+When applying for home loans, lenders assess an individual's creditworthiness, and choosing an HLPP can often increase the chances of loan sanction or approval.

-However, for borrowers, a best term plan is more suitable, as it keeps all their liabilities and needs of the family secured.
-If an individual has an adequate term plan which offers him tax benefits as well, then he may not need an additional HLPP.
-However, if the existing term plan is not adequate and the insured wants to protect his family from a major financial risk, then it will be beneficial to go for an HLPP as well.
-It is important to remember that a person’s term insurance cover should be 10 times his current income.
-Based on this premise, every individual should decide if he needs another insurance cover.
+However, for borrowers, a term plan is generally more suitable, as it secures all their liabilities and family needs.
+If an individual already has an adequate term plan that also offers tax benefits, an additional HLPP might not be necessary.
+However, if the existing term plan is insufficient and the insured wishes to protect their family from a major financial risk, then an HLPP could be beneficial.
+It is important to remember that a person's term insurance cover should ideally be 10 times their current income.
+Based on this guideline, every individual should assess their need for additional insurance cover.

 A home loan Protection Plan is a decreasing term insurance policy designed to repay your outstanding home loan if you die during the loan tenure.